 A final culminating experience in the course is recommended.
 This synthesis experience will reflect the in-depth knowledge and understanding gained as a result of engagement in this Additional Qualification.
 It will also include critical reflections and an analysis of a candidate's learning over time.

-The following processes are provided to guide assessment practices within this AQ course and are reflective of experiential learning and critical pedagogies.
+The following processes are provided to guide practices associated with assessment and evaluation within this Additional Qualification course and are reflective of experiential learning and critical pedagogies.
 This list is not exhaustive.